 And guess what?
-You can watch all episodes with Foxtel Now, for as little as $15/month.
-With hit TV shows like Outlander and the Game of Thrones part of the regular programming, this the most accessible and affordable way to watch exclusive content that’s not available anywhere else.
+You can watch all episodes with Foxtel Now, for as little as $25/month.
+With hit TV shows like Outlander and Game of Thrones part of the regular programming, this the most accessible and affordable way to watch exclusive content that’s not available anywhere else.
 Plus, you can catch-up with the previous six seasons on demand.
 Anytime.

 Moreover, another thing that makes Foxtel Now stand out from the crowd is its live sport coverage.
-You get access to the Sports pack for only $39/month (includes $10/month for one of the basic packs).
+You get access to the Sports pack for only $54/month (includes $25/month for one of the basic packs).
 This opens you up to an entire world of exciting and exclusive sports, which you can watch in HD or your laptop, on mobile devices while on the go, or on the big screen with either Telstra TV or Chromecast.
 You never have to miss another game again.

 How to Access Foxtel Now

 The revamped service from Foxtel is available in HD on PCs/Macs, mobile devices, Telstra TV, Foxtel Now’s own streaming box, Apple TV (via AirPlay), the Playstation 4 and Chromecast.
 Other devices will be added in the future — see the table below for the latest list of compatible devices and whether or not they can deliver Foxtel Now in HD.
-Alternatively, you can still watch Foxtel content via Foxtel Play on game consoles and select smart TVs in SD.
+Alternatively, you can still watch Foxtel content via Foxtel Now on game consoles and select smart TVs in SD and HD.
 You need a minimum internet speed of 3Mbps to enjoy standard definition streams and a minimum speed of 7Mbps for HD content.
 Subscribers can register up to five devices and watch content on any two at the same time.

 To sign up, you simply access the Foxtel Now website and create an account.
 You start watching in minutes and you can pause or cancel your subscription anytime.
-Moreover, Foxtel Now offers a two-week free trial.
+Moreover, Foxtel Now offers a 10-day free trial.
 You can test run the service to see what all the fuss is about.
 Best of all, the trial is open to anyone, whether or not you already trialled the Foxtel Play service.